senotrusov/notes/arch-linux-installation.md

   limitations under the License.
 -->

-# Arch Linux installation notes
+# Arch Linux installation guide

 This guide presents a practical approach to installing [Arch Linux](https://archlinux.org/).
 It walks through disk layout, optional full-disk encryption, ext4 or Btrfs filesystems, and setup of the systemd-boot bootloader.
 It also includes steps for installing proprietary NVIDIA drivers.